Tilings of the Sphere by Congruent Pentagons II: Edge Combination $a^3b^2$: Introduction

-The most general pentagonal subdivision tilings are introduced in \cite{wy1}.
-When the operation is applied to platonic solids, we get all the edge-to-edge tilings of sphere by congruent pentagons with edge combination $a^2b^2c$.
-The pentagon in such tilings is the center of Figure \ref{reduction}, with $n=3$ for tetrahedron, $n=4$ for octahedron (or cube), and $n=5$ for icosahedron (or dodecahedron), and the sum of three unlabelled angles should be $2\pi$.
+We introduced the pentagonal subdivision in \cite[Section 3.1]{wy1}, and studied its combinatorial structure in \cite{yan2}.
+The pentagonal subdivisions of the Platonic solids are all the edge-to-edge tilings of the sphere by congruent pentagons with the edge combination $a^2b^2c$.
+The pentagon in such a tiling is the center of Figure \ref{reduction}, with $n=3$ for tetrahedron, $n=4$ for octahedron (or cube), and $n=5$ for icosahedron (or dodecahedron).
+Moreover, the sum of three unlabelled angles should be $2\pi$.
 The number of tiles is respectively $f=12,24,60$ for $n=3,4,5$.

-Although the classification in \cite{wy1} assumes distinct edge lengths $a,b,c$, when some edge lengths become equal (i.e., reduction), the pentagonal subdivision construction still gives tilings of sphere by congruent pentagons.
-There are four possible reductions: $c=a\ne b$, $c=b\ne a$, $a=b\ne c$, $a=b=c$.
-Figure \ref{reduction} shows the first two reductions, which have edge combination $a^3b^2$ (after relabelling the edges).
-The two reductions are the same for $n=3$ and are different when $n=4,5$.
-Therefore we get five families in the main theorem.
-Moreover, since the general subdivision tiling allows two free parameters, the reduction by one equality allows one free parameter.

-The reduction $a=b=c$ gives tilings by congruent equilateral pentagons.
-There are exactly three such tilings, given by the third paper \cite{awy2} of the series.
-The reduction $a=b\ne c$ gives tilings by congruent almost equilateral pentagons, and will be included in future work.

-Next we describe the three families in the second part of the theorem.
-Our earliest result \cite{ay1,gsy} shows that the pentagonal subdivision is the only tiling of sphere by $12$ congruent pentagons.
-For $f=24$, the reduced pentagonal subdivision by $c=b\ne a$ (see the right of Figure \ref{reduction}) has one free parameter.
-For {\em one} particular choice of the free parameter, half of the pentagonal subdivision $T(6\epsilon^4)$ can be twisted in two ways to produce tilings $T(4\beta\gamma\epsilon^2,2\epsilon^4)$ and $T(4\beta^2\gamma^2,2\epsilon^4)$.
-The particular choice of the parameter is specified by \eqref{special1_24A}, with reference to the pentagon given by Figure \ref{geom1}.
-The tilings are given by Figure \ref{special1E} or \ref{special1F}, with triangles given by Figure \ref{special1C}.
+The pentagonal subdivision tilings allow two free parameters, and therefore form two dimensional moduli \cite{wy3}.